vert3xo/react-electron-boilerplate/README.md

 # Packaging

-`yarn package` creates a package for the platform you're currently using, to build for other platform use `yarn package:<platform>` or `yarn package:all`
+`yarn package` creates a package for the platform you're currently using.
+To build for other platform use `yarn package:<platform>` or `yarn package:all`

-# File Structure
+# Folder Structure

 - `electron` contains all Electron code
 - `src` contains all React code